vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **version** shows the current API version

-**custom** is a string that can be used to pass custom information related to the call from the SDK clients.
+**custom** is a string that can be used to pass custom information related to the call from Sinch SDK clients.
+See details [here](doc:voice-rest-api-callback-api#passing-custom-data-from-sinch-sdk-clients-in-callback-events].

 **user** shows the user Id that initiated the call